ajb426/IS601_Midterm/readme.md

 ## Using The Calculator

-To start the calculator execute the following command:
+To start the calculator execute the following command from the project root directory:
 ```bash
 python -m calculator
 ```